giantswarm/releases/capa/v25.0.0/README.md

 ## Vintage to CAPA Migration

-The migration itself is fully automated process ran by GS Engineers with a use of `migration-cli` that handles all infrastructure as well as workloads migrations.
+The migration itself is a fully automated process ran by Giant Swarm engineers using a `migration-cli` that handles all infrastructure as well as workload migrations.
 *The experience in the migration process should be the same as in usual upgrade of the WC itself.*

 Prior to running the tool, new Management Cluster based on the CAPA solution has to be created in order to fully make use of the CAPI lifecycle management as well as infrastructure.